You should know what information about you we collect and how we use it.

 Balcas Timber Limited is a company incorporated in Northern Ireland (registration number NI 26014) and having its registered office at 75 Killadeas Road, Laragh, Ballinmallard, Enniskillen, Co.
 Fermanagh, Northern Ireland, BT94 2ES.
 Balcas Limited, incorporated in Northern Ireland (registration number NI 5325) and having its registered office at 75 Killadeas Road, Laragh, Ballinmallard, Enniskillen, Co.
 Fermanagh, Northern Ireland, BT94 2ES (collectively “Balcas”).

-Our websites www.balcas.com, www.balcasdirect.com and www.brites.eu and the related products, services and materials available thereon (together, the “Website“) is owned and operated by Balcas Limited, a company incorporated in Northern Ireland (registration number NI 5325) and having its registered office at 75 Killadeas Road, Laragh, Ballinmallard, Enniskillen, Co.
+Our websites www.balcas.com, www.balcasdirect.com, www.brites.eu, www.forever-fuels.com and the related products, services and materials available thereon (together, the “Website“) is owned and operated by Balcas Limited, a company incorporated in Northern Ireland (registration number NI 5325) and having its registered office at 75 Killadeas Road, Laragh, Ballinmallard, Enniskillen, Co.
 Fermanagh, Northern Ireland, BT94 2ES.

 We are what is known as ‘data controller’ of the information you provide to us.
 This term is a legal phrase used to describe the person or entity who controls the way information is used and processed.
 We will never wilfully disclose your personal data to any third parties without your prior consent.